 When importing from tabular data sources, Flux provides support for aggregating rows together to produce hierarchical JSON or XML documents that often better resemble the logical entities associated with the documents.
-Flux supports this capability for each of the following data sources:
+Flux supports this capability for the following commands:

 As an example, consider a scenario where you are importing customer data from a relational database via JDBC.
 Each customer record can have one or more related address records, which are stored in a separate table.
 You could simply import all customer rows and all address rows as separate documents in MarkLogic.
 But for a variety of use cases - including searching and security - you may want each customer document to contain all of its related addresses.
 Flux allows you to achieve that goal by aggregating related data such that hierarchical documents are written to MarkLogic containing one or more arrays of related records.